 How to encourage tummy time with your little one

 Even though tummy time boosts physical and motor development, some babies will resist it.
-Keep in mind that your baby will always thrive best when he is having fun, so here are some tips for making tummy time a blast:
+Keep in mind that your baby will always thrive best when they are having fun, so here are some tips for making tummy time a blast:

 - The earlier you start, the better!
-You can start within days of birth by laying him on your chest so that he gets familiarized with being on his tummy.
+You can start within days of birth by laying them on your chest so that they get familiarized with being on their tummy.

-- Provide a smooth surface that your baby can move across when he is ready.
+- Provide a smooth surface that your baby can move across when they are ready.

-- Get down on your belly facing your baby and coo and talk to him.
+- Get down on your belly facing your baby and coo and talk to them.

-- Provide a small baby-safe mirror so that he can watch himself move.
+- Provide a small baby-safe mirror so that they can watch themselves move.

 - Mimic your baby’s movements: stretch your head up, crawl on your belly, creep on your hands and knees, roll-over, and sit up.